-\Not all courses are offered at all schools.
+Not all courses are offered at all schools.
 Please see your school counselor for additional information.

-ESL 1 08031/08032
+ESL1 08031/08032

-Grade Level 9-12 Credit/Semester 0.5 NCAA Prerequisite WIDA S creener English lang or successful comp guage oletior se is based on ACCESS/ proficiency assessment n of Introduction to ESL acher recommendation.
+9-12 Credit/Semester 0.5 Grade Level Prerequisite Placement into this course is based on ACCESS/ WIDA Screener English languageproficiency assessment scores, or successful completion of Introduction to ESL and teacher recommendation.

-Students will participate in activities that develop basic skills in listening, speaking, reading and writing.
-This course meets an English graduation required credit.
+Students will participate in activities that develop basic skills in listening. speaking, reading and writing.
+This course meets an English graduation required credit